 We had a studio room which I shared with two other adults and one child.
 This studio consisted of two queen size beds, a balcony, a small kitchen complete with microwave, a small closet and a bathroom with a bath.
-This amount of space was pretty decent, in fact if we weren’t locked in for over 24 hours because of the huge hurricane it probably would have been fine.
-Spending that amount of time in there did leaving me climbing the walls but I think it would be hard to find a room that would leave me not feeling like that when you’re forced to sit inside for that long.
+This amount of space was pretty decent, in fact, if we weren’t locked in for over 24 hours because of the huge hurricane it probably would have been fine.
+Spending that amount of time in there did leave me climbing the walls but I think it would be hard to find a room that would leave me not feeling like that when you’re forced to sit inside for that long.

 There is also a games arcade with a few games available, but there aren’t many and you do have to pay to use them.
-The reception has a small tv set up with classic Disney cartoons playing, which is good to keep your kids occupied while you check in, and you can also indulge in some pin swapping here too.
-There’s a 24 hour gym on site but as I never even glanced at it so I can’t really comment on it, I like my vacations chilled!
+The reception has a small tv set up with classic Disney cartoons playing, which is good to keep your kids occupied while you check-in, and you can also indulge in some pin swapping here too.
+There’s a 24-hour gym on-site but as I never even glanced at it so I can’t really comment on it, I like my vacations chilled!
 The Community Hall offers pool, ping pong and more and you can check out equipment to play bigger games like volleyball or football.
 You can also sign out DVD’s to watch in your room from here too which is an added bonus.

-In general this is a great resort if you want to do activities away from the park, it has lots of sports courts and it’s near by the golf courses, you can even hire a bike.
+In general, this is a great resort if you want to do activities away from the park, it has lots of sports courts and it’s nearby the golf courses, you can even hire a bike.

 There are a variety of pools throughout the resort of which I used two.
 The one directly outside our apartment was a standard smaller pool, with towels and recliners available.
 It also has a hot tub which is a nice edition.
 The pool was generally quiet so it was great for relaxing, some days I had it all to myself which was very enjoyable.

 On the other end of the spectrum, the main pool is busy and great for children specifically.
-The stand out feature is the sandcastle shaped water slide, a draw to brave kids and playful adults a like.
-The pool here is less generic, and even has a lighthouse nearby that contains a sauna.
+The stand out feature is the sandcastle shaped water slide, a draw to brave kids and playful adults alike.
+The pool here is less generic and even has a lighthouse nearby that contains a sauna.
 The children’s pool is also a lot of fun and very popular, expect to find most of the children’s poolside entertainment happening here.

-Disney transport is pretty standard throughout, however Old Key West has a few extras.
+Disney transport is pretty standard throughout, however, Old Key West has a few extras.

 Starting with the ordinary, Old Key West benefits from both the Magical Express (a coach that picks you up at the airport and takes you to your resort) and Disney Bus Transportation that will take you to each of the four main parks and the Disney Springs shopping area.
 To get to other places, such as hotels or water parks, you will need to take a bus to one of the parks and take a bus from there onto your final destination.
 If you look online it will usually tell you the fastest way to do this.
-Busses run about every 20 minutes and can get pretty busy, especially at park opening or closing, so make sure you factor this in if you want to be there for rope drop in the morning.
+Buses run about every 20 minutes and can get pretty busy, especially at park opening or closing, so make sure you factor this in if you want to be there for rope drop in the morning.

 What is unique here is the edition of the boats.
 You can get on one from the large lake in the centre of the property that takes you to Disney Springs and back, which is a nice alternative to the bus, especially when you have been on them all week.
 The concierge also has a golf buggy which they can use to help deliver you and your luggage to your room.